stoyonaga/EECS-Notes/README.md

     - Linux Workshop: October 31, 2021 (1 - 2 p.m.
 EST)

 # Requests
-1.If you would like to request access to subsequent chapters, or the full version of these notes, please create a pull request under the specific course in question.
-2. If you would like me to add content for a specific course, please contact me through direct message!
+If you would like to access the comprehensive recitation notes, please contact me via direct messaging.

 # Contributing
-1. If you would like to contribute content and or updates to my scripts, please contact me through direct message!
+If you would like to contribute your own course materials, or to improve my scripts, please create a pull request.
+Thank you!

 # Recent Updates
+    - [01/13/22]: Added EECS 4161 tools to help complete the Vigenere Cipher Decryption Assignment #2
     - [01/12/22]: Added EECS 4161 tools to help complete the Caesar Cipher Decryption Assignment #1 (Frequency Analysis / Key Cracker)
     - [01/07/22]: Refactored EECS 3461 Helper Script for readability and improved completeness.